-Although clear summer and autumn skies are acknowledged as the most favourable for stargazing in New Zealand, the famous Milky Way is an exception.
-It is composed of millions of stars, which are so far from the Earth that cannot be seen separately, but only as a faint starry arc-shaped light path which stretches from the north-east to south-east horizons.
+Although clear summer and autumn skies are acknowledged as the most favorable for stargazing in New Zealand, the famous Milky Way is an exception.
+It is comprised of millions of stars, which are so far from the Earth that cannot be seen separately, but only as a faint starry arc-shaped light path which stretches from the north-east to south-east horizons.

 Thus, the spectacle is the most impressive in winter when the starry blanket of the Milky Way is right above the head, away from the densely populated New Zealand's territories.